inadarei/alignequals.chocmixin/README.md

 var sidebar   =  "App Sidebar"; var main    =      "App Main";
 ```
-you can select that mess, click `ctrl+=` and you get a beautifully formatted, easy-on-eyes prettines, such as:
+you can select that mess, click `ctrl`+`=` and you get a beautifully formatted, easy-on-eyes prettines, such as:

 ```javascript
 var survey  = "Some Survey";